10 Wishes - Please Protect the Pedestrians

 See video of how to cross a busy road in Bangkok (bottom of this page).

 Pedestrians are left on their own, and cross the street at their own risk.
 Often just numbers will do.
-If a small crowd has gathered it takes usually only one daredevil to step onto the road and all will follow, and 'force' cars to stop.
+If a small crowd has gathered it takes usually one daredevil to walk onto the road and all will follow, and 'force' cars to stop.
 Cars seem also to be more willing to stop for females, so one can also use this tactic and hide behind them when they start moving.

 When traffic police is not there, another major problem ensues.
 Zebra crossings are blatantly neglected by most cars and motorcycles, and seem rather to spur them on to increase their speed.
 Most cars in Bangkok have tinted glass windows, making it also impossible to make eye contact with the drivers.